L-lysine 6-oxidase

-The 3 substrates of this enzyme are L-lysine, O_{2}, and H_{2}O, whereas its 3 products are 2-aminoadipate 6-semialdehyde, H_{2}O_{2}, and NH_{3}.
+The three substrates of this enzyme are L-lysine, water, and oxygen.
+Its products are L-allysine, hydrogen peroxide, and ammonia.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-NH_{2} group of donors with oxygen as acceptor.
 The systematic name of this enzyme class is L-lysine:oxygen 6-oxidoreductase (deaminating).
 Other names in common use include L-lysine-epsilon-oxidase, Lod, LodA, and marinocine.